ethersphere/swarm-guide/contents/fuse.rst

 ^^^^^^^^

 One use case to mount a Swarm hash via FUSE is a file sharing feature accessible via your local file system.
-Files you uploaded on swarm become accessible via the local file system as if it were a local directory.
+Files uploaded to swarm are then transparently accessible via your local file system, just as if they were stored locally.

 To mount a Swarm resource, first upload some content to Swarm using the `swarm up <resource>` command.
 You can also upload a complete folder using `swarm --recursive up <directory>`.